-The project site is located in the West Adams - Baldwin Hills - Leimert Community Plan, and is designated for Neighborhood Commercial land uses, with corresponding zones of C1, C1.5, C2, C4, R3, and RAS3.
-The site is zoned C2-1VL-CPIO, and is consistent with the land use designation.
-The site is located within the Los Angeles Enterprise Zone (Zoning Information "ZI" File No. 2374) and Transit Priority Area (ZI File No. 2452), South Los Angeles Alcohol Sales Specific Plan, and Crenshaw/Slauson Redevelopment Project Area.
-The site is also located within the West Adams - Baldwin Hills - Leimert Community Plan Implementation Overlay ("CPIO") District Commercial Corridors Subarea (Subarea No. 1690).
-The CPIO contains additional regulations for ground floor and building height, density, floor area, building disposition, building design, and parking.
+The project site is located in the Southeast Los Angeles Community Plan, and is designated for Community Commercial land uses, with corresponding zones of C2, C4, RAS3, R3, RAS4, and R4 zones.
+The site is zoned C2-1-CPIO Zone, and is consistent with the land use designation.
+The site is located within the South Los Angeles Transit Empowerment Zone, the Los Angeles State Enterprise Zone and Transit Priority Area.
+The site is also located within the Southeast Los Angeles Community Plan Implementation Overlay ("CPIO") District General Corridor Subarea.
+The CPIO contains additional regulations for ground floor and building height, transitional height, density, floor area, building disposition, building design, and parking.